 A student who withdraws from Southwestern after a semester has begun will have his or her satisfactory academic progress standing re-evaluated at the end of the academic year in which the withdrawal occurred.
 A student who was in good standing prior to the withdrawal will remain eligible to receive financial aid until their standing is re-evaluated.
-If a student withdraws from Southwestern while on financial aid probation, he or she will be immediately declared ineligible to receive financial aid and must submit an appeal to have his or her standing re-evaluated.
+If a student withdraws from Southwestern while on financial aid probation, they will be immediately declared ineligible to receive financial aid and must submit an appeal to have their standing re-evaluated.